forcelate/forcelate-blockchain-and-cryptocurrencies/blockchain-in-java-poc/README.md

 # blockchain-in-java-poc
-Blockchain in Java PoC — Simple blockchain implementation in Java using Spring Framework and Lombok
+Blockchain PoC — Blockchain using Java, Spring Framework, Lombok (only blocks concept, no PoS / PoW)

-### Note...
-UNDER DEVELOPMENT, PROGRESS: 75%